zalando/zalando-howto-open-source/README.md

 - Include any code that presents security vulnerabilities

 ####Syntax and Formatting
 Markdown is the simplest and most easily understood syntax; we recommend using it for all your documentation.
 However, we realize that there are exceptions: PyPi, for example, uses reStructuredText, and the Python community in general doesn't use Markdown.
-If Markdown isn’t practical, then we recommend using only one markup format in your project.
+If Markdown isn't practical, then we recommend using only one markup format in your project.
 The format you choose should be [GitHub-supported](https://github.com/github/markup#markups).

 For readability, break up text often.